NicolaiRuckel/issdark-beamer-theme/README.md

 * `\github`
 * `\mail`

+If no title graphic is specified the author name and date are centered instead of left aligned.

 ## New Commands

 I also added some new macros for things I have to use a lot, like quotations or